SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

 ```

-However, as `p2` isn't listed in the model definition, its default can't be modified by users.
+However, as `p2` isn't listed in the model definition, its initial guess can't
+specified while creating an instance of `ModelC`.

 ### `@components` begin block